 This webpage is not intended to take the place of one-on-one advising, but we do ask that you review this information first.
 We believe the information provided on this webpage will support your independence.
 It will not only answer a lot of your questions, it may help you better understand the questions you need to ask.

 When you have finished reviewing this information, let us know how we can help.
 If you have basic questions, an email to the program advisor may be the best solution.
 If you have a number of questions or just need to talk through the details of your first semester, then a phone call is a better solution.
-Feel free to call the program advisor, Andy Egizi, at 217-206-7456.
-Andy advises a lot of students so he may not always be in the position to answer the phone.
+Feel free to call the program advisor, Nicole Hager, at 217-206-8616.
+Nicole advises a lot of students, so she may not always be in the position to answer the phone.

 Finding Success with Online Courses